Soletic/docker-tools/Readme.md

 Requirements :

 * A server with Ubuntu Trusty
-* A user with sudo authorisation (never use the root !)
+* A user with sudo authorisation (never use the root !) and bash as shell

 #### Create the hosting directory